MejiaRandy/selenium-with-python/README.md

 # selenium-with-python
-I created a python bot which uses the selenium library to automate the download process on a website
+I created a python bot which uses the selenium library to automate the download process of something like a file, etc on a website.